Adobe Illustrator Tutorial using Shapes

-In this easy to follow tutorial we will be going through our anchor point guide to build our cartoon character using shapes.
+In this Beginner Adobe Illustrator Tutorial, we will be going through our anchor point guide to build our cartoon character using shapes.
 I have been getting a lot of requests for more tutorials on building characters using shapes.

 Building with Shapes